schultkr/schult/_teaching/2022-10-DGE_CRED.md

 location: "Halle (Saale), Germany"
 ---

 This technical practical training was conducted as part of the GIZ project "Climate-Resilient Economic Development in Vietnam".
-The workshop taught advanced methods for integrating climate risks into Dynamic Stochastic General Equilibrium (DGE) models.
+The workshop taught advanced methods for integrating climate risks into Dynamic General Equilibrium (DGE) models.

 Key focus areas included:
 * **Shock Modeling:** Practical implementation of storm events, land loss, and labor productivity losses.